manuelbassani/teched2025-XP264/exercises/exT2/README.md

 # Exercise T2 - Configure Transparent Proxy Kyma Module

-In this exercise, you will configure Transparent Proxy as module in Kyma.
-This will allow you to locally consume destinations that managed centrally in SAP BTP Destination service, from within the Kyma instanc in a unified and virtually transparent way.
+In this exercise, you will _configure_ Transparent Proxy as module in Kyma.
+This will allow you to _locally_ consume destinations (managed centrally in SAP BTP Destination service) from within the Kyma instance, and technically connect to any remote system in a _simple_, _unified_ and _virtually transparent_ way.

 ## Exercise T2.1 Navigate to your working Namespace in Kyma Dashboard